xinsys/handbook/_pages/how-we-work/tools/github.md

 - **Ask Infrastructure before deleting repositories.** Deleting repositories isn&rsquo;t as simple as deleting them from GitHub.
 Before you do anything, drop into [#admins-github](https://18f.slack.com/messages/admins-github/) and explain what you&rsquo;d like to do and why.

+### Working with outside collaborators

+Giving contractors and federal partners read or write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.

+Here&rsquo;s our current process to address both operational and security concerns:

+1. If the user is a member of the federal government, confirm we have an active [inter-agency agreement (IAA)](https://pages.18f.gov/iaa-forms/primer.html) or other legal document authorizing the work.
+1. If the user is a contractor, confirm we have an active and valid contract with them, or their company.
+1. Ask the collaborator(s) to go through [the setup steps](#setup).
+    * They will need to confirm they've done this before you continue.
+2. (Ask #admins-github to) [create a team](https://help.github.com/articles/adding-people-to-teams-in-an-organization/) whose access we can turn off/on with one button.
+Separate a staff-only team from a contractor/mixed/collaborator team for a project, and name it something like `Project name - Collaborators | Skillset`.
+3. In the &ldquo;Description&rdquo; of the team, put something reasonable plus a point-of-contact email address for the collaborators.
+    * Ideally this is the address of someone senior — someone you can email if issues come up and who can rally the troops.
+5. (Ask #admins-github to) add the members.
+    * The 18F GitHub Organization requires 2FA for its members.
+Users without 2FA cannot be added to the GitHub Organization.
+6. Give the team read/write permissions on the relevant repositories.
+Admin rights should be limited exclusively to 18F staff.

+When the engagement is over, you must let #admins-github know so the access can be removed.

 ## Usage